Andalusia

 One of the most local experiences is going for tapas and eating the culture of the city.

 Tapas are so much more than tasting a wide variety of dishes.
-It is something we love and it is something we do as often as possible.
-In Sevilla “you go out for tapas” AKA Tapeo.
+It is something we love, and it is something we do as often as possible.
+In Sevilla, “you go out for tapas,” AKA Tapeo.
 It is the simple experience of sharing food with friends.
 Finishing the day eating tapas is the cherry on the cake!
-The authentic local Tapeo is chaotic, is full and very loud.
+The authentic local Tapeo is chaotic, full and very loud.
 There is a wide range of choices in the Tapeo experience.
 So many dishes and so many places where you can eat.
 We propose letting our guide let you dive into Sevilla’s tapas world.